-Hind feet: Rounded, short and compact.
-No dewclaws or supernumery digits.
+Hind feet: Rounded, short, and compact.
+No dewclaws or supernumerary [ed. in excess of the normal number] digits.
 Pads are firm.
 Nails dark in colour.

-GAIT/MOVEMENT:
+GAIT / MOVEMENT

 Supple and free.
 Giving the impression of being both elegant and effortless.
-Moderate reach of forelegs; limbs remaining parallel.
+Moderate reach of forelegs, limbs remaining parallel.

-COAT:
+COAT

-Hair: Harsh, semi-long.
+Hair harsh, semi-long.
 It should feel crisp when touched.
-Should measure from 5 to 6 cms over the entire body including the tail.
-Fine, dense undercoat.
+Should measure from 5cm to 6cm over the entire body including the tail.
+Fine, dense undercoat